Warren Buffett's Letters to Berkshire Hathaway Shareholders

 Print and Digital Versions

 Olson has updated the shareholder letters project with print and digital editions each year since.
 The book packs quite a punch, containing the text of over 50 years of Buffett's wisdom.
-The book contains extra charts and figures not included with the original letters, though beginner investors might want to skip those and head straight for the more practical and philosophical advice.
+The book contains extra charts and figures not included with the original letters, although beginner investors might want to skip those and head straight for the more practical and philosophical advice.

 More experienced investors should stop and examine those charts and figures, as they tell a fascinating tale about the growth of a business, a businessman, and about the economy in general.
-While many books and articles have been written about Buffett and his strategies, there's no better way to learn about the man's mind than by listening to him directly.
+While many books and articles have been written about Buffett and his strategies, there's no better way to learn the way he thinks than by listening to him directly.

 While the book covers Buffett's whole tenure as chairman, starting in 1965, the website has all shareholder letters starting in 1977 (and 1977 through 2003 are archived in HTML format, while 2004 through 2017 are available in Adobe PDF format).
 The letters are not for the faint of heart—most average about 30 pages, but they're brilliant and insightful, and just plain good reading if you're interested in learning from one of the most successful private investors in history.